🍎

 ⚠️

-This tool is provided for informational and educational purposes only.
-Results generated are estimates or general guidance and should not be considered as professional advice or 100% accurate predictions.
+This tool is provided for informational, educational, and entertainment purposes only.
+Results are estimates or AI-generated content and should NOT be considered as professional advice, guaranteed predictions, or 100% accurate information.

 No Professional Advice